-Read Our March/April Newsletter
+Read Our May/June Newsletter

-- The Sustainable Revolving Loan fund at SJU has saved over 121,800 kWh, 81 tons carbon Dioxide, and thousands of dollars since its creation in 2010.
+- The Sustainable Revolving Loan fund at SJU has saved over 121,800 kWh, 81 tons carbon dioxide, and thousands of dollars since its creation in 2010.

 - The Office of Sustainability implemented the Energy Corps surge protector project during spring 2014 in an effort to reduce phantom energy.

 - The SJU Eco-Houses are now managing the Winter Greenhouse, an effort to provide local produce to SJU Dining Services.